 This is a simple fix, with one catch: Make sure you save any files that are on the SD card to your computer, because you will lose the files on your card when you follow these steps.

 Alternative: Formatting the SD card on the GoPro is the best option because the card is formatted specifically for use with the GoPro.
 But, if your are seeing a NO SD instead of an SD ERR, you likely can't even try to format the card with the GoPro.
-If that's what you are experiencing, follow the steps for formatting the card with a computer detailed in the guide to fixing a NO SD error on the GoPro.
+If that's what you are experiencing, follow the steps for formatting the card with a computer detailed in the guide to fixing a NO SD issue on the GoPro.

-Some SD card errors can be fixed with a firmware or software update.
-A firmware issue is more likely to be the cause of your SD card error if you are using a newer SD card with an older GoPro version.
+Some errors can be fixed with a firmware or software update.
+A firmware issue is more likely to be the cause if you are using a newer SD card with an older GoPro version.
 Firmware updates can also solve a number of other common GoPro issues.
 To conduct a firmware update, you'll need to connect the GoPro to the computer or use a blank SD card, depending on the GoPro model that you own.

 The exact steps to update your firmware vary based on what GoPro you own, so use these links to locate the firmware download as well as the instructions for installing:

 Sometimes, micro SD cards that have worked for months and even years with a GoPro suddenly stop performing and that SD ERR pops up on the screen.
 Often, the issue is that dust or a film buildup that occurs over time has simply stopped the camera and card from communicating with each other.
 Thankfully, the solution is simple and inexpensive.

-Tried all the options but still getting an SD card error?
+Tried all the options but still getting an SD card error with your GoPro?
 Try replacing the SD card with a verified one, like SanDisk Extreme (recommended by GoPro).
-Then, if you still get the error, you know there's an issue with the GoPro itself and not the card, and can work with GoPro directly for a solution.
+Then, if you still see the error, you know there's an issue with the GoPro itself and not the card, and can work with GoPro directly for a solution.